-A bad taste in the mouth every so often is normal.
-It can be caused by eating a strong-tasting food, drinking alcohol, or experiencing everyday oral health issues.
+A bad taste in the mouth every so often is typical.
+It can be due to eating strong-tasting food, drinking alcohol, or experiencing everyday oral health issues, such as cavities.

 However, when a person is unable to get rid of the taste by rinsing and brushing, it may be wise to see a doctor or dentist.
 They can determine the underlying cause.

 Read on to learn more about the causes and treatments of a persistent bad taste in the mouth.

 What qualifies as bad varies from person-to-person.
 However, a bad taste in the mouth may be classified as:

 Each of the health issues and medical conditions listed below can cause a persistent bad taste in the mouth.